 Criminal Justice (CRJS) 370

-CRJS 370: Youth Justice is a three-credit, undergraduate-level course that takes a criminological approach to understanding Canada’s separate youth justice system.
+CRJS 370: Youth Justice is a three-credit, undergraduate-level course that takes a criminological approach to understanding separate youth justice systems in Canada and abroad.
 Young offenders receive special status under the law in Canada.
 How we respond to youth crime is important to society and, more broadly, to criminal justice.
-This course explores major theoretical perspectives that seek to explain the causes, nature, and processes of youth crime and delinquency and how the criminal justice system responds to them.
+This course explores major theoretical perspectives of the causes of youth delinquency and how the criminal justice system responds to it.
 Specifically, students examine what youth crime “looks like” in Canada and how it is measured for research purposes.
 The course also focuses on the historical development and policy shifts that have changed how the system handles young offenders.
 This includes an examination of police discretion with youth, sentencing, and the use of interventions and programming to prevent youth crime.
-Students learn about—and critically evaluate—the current debates and issues in youth justice: Are youth more violent today than in the past?
+Students learn about and critically evaluate the current debates and issues in youth justice: Are youth more violent today than in the past?
 Does increasing penalties reduce youth crime?
 Do crime prevention programs work?
 Can we effectively rehabilitate young offenders?

 When you have completed CRJS 370: Youth Justice, you should be able to: